 Echinoids (sea urchins) were collected from fourteen out of the sixteen MAR-ECO sampling locations between the Azores and Reykjanes Ridge (Gebruk et al., 2010), with certain groups, such as pourtalesiid echinoids, often observed on soft sediment (Gebruk & Krylova, 2013; Figure 10.15).
 Thirteen species of echinoids were collected during the MAR-ECO expedition (Gebruk et al., 2010), including at least one new species, Solenocystis imitans (Mironov 2008).
 Comparison with records of 29 echinoid species collected from seamounts and continental slopes of the northeast Atlantic (Mironov 2006) indicate that some echinoids appear to be restricted, whilst other echinoid species are more widely distributed.
-Eight of the species collected by MAR-ECO appear to have only been recorded from the MAR; the other five echinoid species have wide regional distributions, with one species occurring on the CGFZ of the MAR and continental slopes and seamounts in the northeast Atlantic (Mironov 2008).
+Eight of the species collected by MAR-ECO appear to have only been recorded from the MAR; the other five echinoid species have wide regional distributions, with one species occurring on the CGFZ of the MAR and the European continental slope, and four species occurring at the CGFZ of the MAR and continental slopes and seamounts in the northeast Atlantic (Mironov 2008).